Samosa: Central Asia

+The samsa is a savoury pastry in Central Asian cuisines, consisting of a bun stuffed with meat and sometimes vegetables.

 Southeast Asia

-Burma
+Myanmar (Burma)

 Samosas are called samuza (စမူဆာ) in Burmese, and are an extremely popular street snack in Burma.
-Samosas are also used in a traditional Burmese salad, called samuza thoke (စမူဆာသုပ်; lit. 'samosa salad'), a salad of cut samosa pieces with onions, cabbage, fresh mint, light potato and chickpea curry broth, masala, chili powder, salt and lime.
+Samosas are also used in a traditional Burmese salad called samuza thoke (စမူဆာသုပ်; lit. 'samosa salad'), a salad of cut samosa pieces with onions, cabbage, fresh mint, light potato and chickpea curry broth, masala, chili powder, salt and lime.

 Indonesia

 In Indonesia, samosas are locally known as samosa, filled with potato, cheese, curry, rousong or noodles as adapted to local taste.
-It usually served as snack with sambal.
-Samosa is almost similar to Indonesian pastel, panada and epok-epok.
+They are usually served as a snack with sambal.
+Samosa is similar to Indonesian pastel, panada and epok-epok.